HoangGiangTruong/HoangGiangTruong.github.io/_pages/about.md

   <p>With skills in R, Python, and SQL, I turn data into gold.
 I brew stunning visualizations with Tableau and PowerBI, transforming spreadsheets into vibrant pour-over-inspired insights.
 From data cleaning to predictive analysis, I'm your coffee-infused wizard.<p>

-  <p>Let's embark on a data adventure, pouring specialty coffee-inspired insights together!
+  <p>Let's embark on a data adventure, pouring specialty coffee-inspired insights together!<p>

+  You can find me [LinkedIn](http://www.linkedin.com/in/hgiangtr2903)

   </p>